 Many people confuse the Paralympics with the Special Olympics, in which athletes with cognitive disabilities compete.
 If she continues her current training schedule and keeps up her hard work and discipline, Staci will achieve her dream.

 With an eye to her next goal, Staci's last season has seen her toughest training yet.
 She raced on the able-bodied JIII races, competed in local adaptive races with her Adaptive Sports Foundation teammates, and raced in the national championships.
 In July, she trained with the US Adaptive Alpine team at Mt.
 Hood, and can't wait to race in the speed events, downhill and Super G next season.
 This winter, Staci will be competing in NorAm competition at Copper Mountain, as well as races at Winter Park, CO, Waterville Valley, NH and the national championships in Alyeska, Alaska.
-The US Adaptive Alpine Team coaches feel there's a good chance Staci will be named to
+The US Adaptive Alpine Team coaches feel there's a good chance Staci will be named to the US team sometime in the near future.

 In order for Staci to continue in the sport, attend events and races, and to outfit her and her guide, Kim, in the required FIS legal equipment, her family relies on the support of sponsors and scholarships.
 For more information about sponsoring Staci, check out her website http://www.stacimannella.com.